sathiyaseelaperumal/sathiyaseelaperumal/README.md

 <b>⚡ Fun Fact:</b> My code runs… but only when no one is watching. i want underline for about me then  after this <b>⚡ Fun Fact:</b> My code runs… but only when no one is watching.

+### 🛠️ Skills & Technologies
 ---

- <h2 align="Left">🛠️ Skills & Technologies</h2>
- ---
- <h3 align="Left">Backend Development</h3>

-Java (Core & Advanced)
+- Java (Core & Advanced)
-Spring Framework (Spring Boot, Spring MVC, Spring Data JPA, Spring Security)
+- Spring Framework (Spring Boot, Spring MVC, Spring Data JPA, Spring Security)
-Microservices Architecture (REST APIs, Service Communication)
+- Microservices Architecture (REST APIs, Service Communication)
-Hibernate & JPA
+- Hibernate & JPA
-API Security (OAuth2, JWT, Role-Based Access Control)
+- API Security (OAuth2, JWT, Role-Based Access Control)

-**Databases**
+- **Databases**
-MySQL
+  - MySQL
-PostgreSQL
+  - PostgreSQL

-**DevOps & Cloud**
-Containerization & Orchestration: Docker, Kubernetes (Learning)
-Message Queues & Caching: Kafka, Redis (Learning)
-CI/CD & Automation: GitHub Actions (Exploring)
-Cloud Platforms: AWS Basics

-**Tools & Other Technologies**
+- **Tools & Other Technologies**
-Git & GitHub
+  - Git & GitHub
-Postman (API Testing)
+  - Postman (API Testing)
-HTML, CSS
+  - HTML, CSS

 <h3 align="left">Connect with me:</h3>